Kale and Almond Pesto

 How to clean kale

-To prepare kale pesto, first clean the kale by separating the leaves from the central stalk
+To prepare kale pesto, first, clean the kale by separating the leaves from the central stem

-Then, with a knife, separate the two leaf flaps from the central part.
+Then use a knife to separate the two sides of the leaf from the central part.

-The part we need is the outer part, while the central part can be used for making soups or broths.
+The part we need is the outer part, while the central part can be used for creamy soups or minestrone.

 Bring a pot of water to a boil and blanch the leaves for 3-5 minutes.

-After the time has passed, drain the leaves and squeeze them.
+After the time is up, drain the leaves and squeeze them.

 Transfer the blanched kale to a blender.
-Add the grated cheese, almonds, garlic without the germ, salt, and chili pepper.
+Add the grated cheese, almonds, de-germed garlic, salt, and chili pepper

-Add half of the oil and start blending.While the blender is running, pour in the rest.
+Add half of the oil and start blending.While the mixer is running, pour in the rest

-Continue to blend until the mixture is smooth and homogeneous.
-If you’re going to freeze it, I recommend not adding the cheese immediately but adding it later.
+And continue blending until the mixture is smooth and homogeneous.
+If you plan to freeze it, I recommend not adding the cheese immediately, but adding it later.

-After cleaning and cutting the kale as described above, put 500 g of water in the bowl, put the cleaned and cut kale in the basket.
+After cleaning and chopping the kale as described above, place 500 g of water in the Bimby bowl, place the cleaned and chopped kale in the basket.

-At the end of cooking, drain the kale and let it cool, both the kale and the bowl.
+At the end of cooking, drain the kale and let both it and the bowl cool.

-As soon as both are cold, put the squeezed kale leaves in the bowl along with the rest of the ingredients and blend for 2 min. speed 8.
+As soon as both are cool, put the squeezed kale leaves in the bowl along with the other ingredients and blend for 2 min. speed 8.

 Kale and Almond Pesto

-Store kale pesto in the fridge, in an airtight container, for 2-3 days, making sure to cover the sauce with a layer of oil.
+Store the kale pesto in the refrigerator, in an airtight container, for 2-3 days, making sure to cover the sauce with a layer of oil.

-It is possible to freeze the pesto in small jars and then thaw it in the fridge or at room temperature.
+It is possible to freeze the pesto in small jars and then defrost it in the refrigerator or at room temperature.

 FAQ (Questions and Answers)